LorenzoValente3/Deep-Learning-Models/README.md

 #### Results
 Below are shown the generated images after 1000 epochs and the original dataset as well.
 The generator and discriminator training losses stored during the training process are plots.
-Due to the large fluctuations in the discriminator values, we can not observe an equilibrium between generator and discriminator losses.
+Due to large fluctuations in the discriminator values, an equilibrium cannot be observed between generator and discriminator losses.
 This result suggests that this implementation needs to be improved.

 <p align="center">